 So I went online and created a neat round sticker that said, ‘NZ to France – Would you up-stumps to live on a boat?!’

 That was for a very specific purpose, and it worked well.
 But also consider making a sticker quoting a great review you’ve had.
 I am soon to get one made that says, ‘A tour de force of waterways travel writing’ (one if my favourite reviews) and will arrange for it to go on all my books from here on.
 Again using online options, this is quick, cheap and effective, plus it’s a heck of a lot less costly than having the cover of your book redesigned to include the quote!

 Another good use of stickers is if you happen to find yourself in the glorious position of having won a literary award.
-Instead of a reprint, you can get stickers made for all your remaining books saying, ‘Winner of the Man Booker Prize’ (though if you get to that stage you’ll have a professional agent and publisher to do all the promotion for you!).
+Again, instead of a reprint, you can get stickers made for all your remaining books saying, ‘Winner of the Man Booker Prize’ (though if you get to that stage you’ll have a professional agent and publisher to do all the promotion for you!).

 Finally, the humble marker.
-The sort I’m talking about are those you can buy at stationers.
-Designed for you to write ‘For Sale’ on your car windscreen when you leave it strategically parked somewhere.
+The sort I’m talking about are those you can buy at stationers, designed for you to write ‘For Sale’ on your car windscreen when you leave it strategically parked somewhere.
 The tip is big and thick, and they are resistant to rain.

-I have just used one to write my book’s website url on the side windows of my boat.
-So, that any time the boat is moored in a marina, alongside a quay, or burbling past walkers on the towpath, it is promoting my book.
+I have just used one to write my book’s website url on the side windows of my boat, so that any time the boat is moored in a marina, alongside a quay, or burbling past walkers on the towpath, it is promoting my book.
 When it stops raining I am going to do the same on the rear window of my car.
 Knowing how long I spend waiting at traffic lights or stuck in crawling traffic on the motorway, I figure the cars behind me will have plenty of time to read it!

-There are plenty more promotional gimmicks.
-But these few are all easy, quick and cost-effective as promotional tools for a self-published author.
+There are plenty more promotional gimmicks, but these few are all easy, quick and cost-effective as promotional tools for a self-published author.
 Get to it!